-What is posttraumatic stress or PTSD?
+What is post-traumatic stress or PTSD?

 The symptoms can develop between one month and years after the traumatic episode.
-Sometimes the sufferer may feel very anxious as if they are constantly on-edge almost as if they are stuck in the traumatic moment as if it is happening now.
+Sometimes the sufferer may feel very anxious as if they are constantly on-edge, almost as if they are stuck in the traumatic moment as if it is happening now.

 The most common form of treatment for PTSD is Psychotherapy, EMDR (Eye Movement Desensitisation and Reprocessing) and Antidepressants.
 Commonly, a combination of these treatment methods is used.
 PTSD can be successfully treated.